 a.
 Physical - How healthy are you?

 b.
-Mental - How well can you focus?
+Mental - How well do you respond with equanimity to difficult people and situations?

 c.
 Emotional - How happy are you?